duan-n2d/Azure-End-to-End-Data-Engineering-Solution/README.md

 7. **Automation**:
    - Pipelines are automated such that when new rows are added to the on-premise database, the entire pipeline—data ingestion, transformation, and reporting—executes to reflect the updates in Power BI in real-time.

 ---

-### **Task Covered in the Project:**
-- Environment Setup – Configuring Azure resources (Data Factory, Data Lake, etc.).
-- Data Ingestion – Ingesting on-premise SQL data into the **Bronze layer** of the data lake.
-- Data Transformation – Using **Azure Databricks** to perform transformations from **Bronze to Silver** and **Silver to Gold**.
-- Data Loading – Loading the final transformed data into **Azure Synapse Analytics**.
-- Data Reporting – Creating reports using **Power BI**.
-- End-to-End Pipeline Testing – Ensuring the pipeline works from ingestion to reporting.

----